Capital Lease

 Capital leases are usually used for long-term leases and for items that don’t become obsolete very fast, such as machinery.

 Operating leases, sometimes called service leases, tend to be used for short-term leasing of less than a year.
-They are often used for assets that are high-tech or where technology changes quickly, like computers and office equipment.
+They are often used for high-tech assets or when technology changes quickly, like computers and office equipment.
 Businesses with operating leases likely don’t wish to keep the assets over the long term.

 Pros and cons of leasing